Coulsdon: History

-1850 Hartley Farm was demolished and Coulsdon Court was built by Thomas Byron.
-It was said to be constructed of the last bricks to be made locally at Crossways (at Coulsdon Road, Old Coulsdon).
-In 1854, to avoid the Court, he adjusted the paths of some local roads, and created a gated drive from the public road.
+In 1850, Hartley Farm was demolished and Coulsdon Court was built by Thomas Byron.
+It was said to have been constructed of the last bricks to be made locally at Crossways (at Coulsdon Road, Old Coulsdon).
+In 1854, to avoid the court, he adjusted the paths of some local roads, and created a gated drive from the public road.

-1863 Edmund Byron inherited the title.
-After his use of the Enclosure acts were curtailed when he lost a case 1877 at the Court of Chancery, large areas were sold in 1883 to the Corporation of London.
+In 1863, Edmund Byron inherited the title.
+After his use of the inclosure acts was curtailed when he lost a case in 1877 at the Court of Chancery, large areas were sold in 1883 to the Corporation of London.
 The importance of this event was reported in The Times.
 He also sold and gave away various plots.

 In 1921, Edmund Byron died.
 The remaining lands owned by the Byrons were sold.
 Land and manorial rights were passed to the Coulsdon and Purley Urban District Council.

-For many centuries, the lands contained several farms and manors and only on the coming of its branch railway were a few wealthy people from outside of the traditional borders attracted to build grand houses, by 19th century descriptions, such as:
+For many centuries, the lands contained several farms and manors and only on the coming of the railway were a few wealthy people from outside the traditional borders attracted to build grand houses, by 19th century descriptions, such as:

 Until 1921, the Byron family had largely maintained this tradition, despite sales of earlier land.
 The sales in the 1860s increased the number of landowners.
 Most housing in Smitham (Bottom/Valley) and the clustered settlement of Old Coulsdon, as well as the narrower valley between them, was built in the 80 years from 1890 to 1970.
-The area developed mixed suburban and in its centre urban housing:
+The area developed mixed suburban, and in its centre urban, housing:

 The valley and routes in Smitham Bottom encouraged some early settlements.
-An Inn at the 'Red Lion' appears in the Bainbridge map of 1783.
+An inn, the Red Lion, appears on the Bainbridge map of 1783.
 The coming of the railway and improved road links encouraged buildings along the sides of the major roadways and close to the stations.
-Since 1921. the sales of the old estate lands have replaced a countryside of discrete farms, with thousands of suburban dwellings.
+Since 1921, the sales of the old estate lands have replaced a countryside of discrete farms with thousands of suburban dwellings.

-Coulsdon segregated its long-haul from its short-haul traffic by gaining the Farthing Way A23 bypass, which opened in December 2006 as part of the Coulsdon Town Centre Improvement Scheme.
+Coulsdon segregated its long-haul from its local traffic with the construction of the Farthing Way A23 bypass, which opened in December 2006 as part of the Coulsdon Town Centre Improvement Scheme.